wonho-jung/wonho-jung/README.md

 I'm a passionate Front-End developer.
 Love to make new things with new technology.
 - 🔭 I'm currently working on new project.
 - 🌱 I’m currently learning TypeScript,Redux.
-- 🤔 I’m looking for help with code review.
+- 🤔 I’m looking for new job.
 - 📫 How to reach me: wonho.jung92@gmail.com
 - 😄 Pronouns: he/him.